Step 1: What is your topic? Briefly state your topic in a sentence or two.

 Step 5: Then, using the words you just listed, choose a keyword to begin your search.
 If you want to combine keywords, choose more than one keyword and put those words together in a phrase using the word AND to connect them.
 This is your search query or search phrase.
 Formulate a few search queries and write them down.

-Example of a weak search query: role of women in Revolutionary War
+Example of a weak search query: teenagers being violent in schools

-Example of a better search query: women and Revolutionary War
+Example of a better search query: teenagers and school violence